nginx/unit-docs/source/configuration.rst

 .. _configuration-apps-common:

-Each application object has a number of common options that can be specified for any application regardless of its type:
+App objects have a number of options shared between all application languages:

 .. list-table::
     :header-rows: 1